 Attending Nutcracker in the lead-up to the holidays is a special experience and a joyous escape from the holiday bustle.
 But did you know that Nutcracker performances continue after Christmas?
 The post-Christmas performances tend to be less crowded, with the same holiday magic but less pre-holiday stress in the air.

 INSIDER TIP The 4 pm performance on Christmas eve has added poignancy and a festive air, with the orchestra playing carols post-performance.

 Extra-Special Nutcracker Experiences

 - Passport Performances are a great option for children—the first 500 children (ages 12 and under) who come into the Opera House are handed a plush toy.
-You’ll have an opportunity to take photos with costumed characters, and you’ll receive a special keepsake passport that you can use to collect different stamps from stations around the opera house.
+You’ll have an opportunity to take photos with costumed characters, and you’ll receive a special keepsake passport.
 There are also complimentary treats and beverages for everyone at intermission.

 - For an upscale Nutcracker, VIP Box Experience provides seats on the elegant box level, as well as a private reception at intermission with complimentary sweets, beverages, and special gifts.
 If you order 6 to 8 seats, you can even have your own private Box Suite (book early so seats are still available).

 - For a truly one-of-a-kind experience, the Nutcracker Benefit Luncheon involves a beautiful lunch (and meeting the Sugar Plum Fairy), crafts, a performance, and much more.

 When going to the ballet with children, look for seats on or near an aisle.
 Then if you need to slip out—for any reason—during the show, you and your child won’t have to crawl over disgruntled seatmates in the darkened theater to exit.